mitaiethics/mitaiethics.github.io/people.md

 permalink: /people/
 ---

-We welcome and encourage all members of the MIT community as questions of AI ethics span engineering, humanities, business, and the sciences.
+We welcome and encourage all members of the MIT community.
+Questions of AI ethics span engineering, humanities, business, and the sciences.
 We expect all members to conduct themselves in a respectful, inclusive, and considerate manner.

 <br> <br>